 I am a person living with HIV; do I need to care if I get another HIV?

 HIV has different types, and each type may need to be treated differently.
-Even though your HIV is well controlled, you still need to be careful not to get another type of HIV which your current medication may not treat.
+Even if your HIV is well controlled, you still need to be careful not to get another type of HIV which your current medication may not treat.

 References: